jesshough/gptOverride_v2/README.md

 - **Company Knowledge Bases:** Prevent responses referencing outdated or unrelated external information when inquiring about internal company topics.

 ### Project Goals:
-- Develop an ML model that analyzes ChatGPT's responses and provides overrides when necessary. _(should this be in the form of a suggestion or should it just make a call?)_
+- Develop an ML model that analyzes GPT's responses and provides _(or suggests?)_ overrides when necessary.
 - Incorporate contextual understanding and field-specific knowledge to enhance GPT's NL processing abilities.
-- Design a user-friendly interface/integration mechanism for users to leverage within ChatGPT's response generation pipeline. _(can I call GPT from my own code/website?
+- Design a user-friendly (interface or integration method) to incorporate within GPT's response system. _(can I call GPT from my own code/website?
 What options do I have for this?)_
-- Validate the effectiveness of the override system through thorough testing.
+- Validate the effectiveness of the override system through testing.

-### Purpose:
-The use of AI conversation agents is increasing in various fields, commonly in the forms of customer support, virtual assistance, and knowledge management.
-While GPT provides impressive responses, it may occasionally produce ones that are contextually incorrect or irrelevant, leading to user frustration or misinformation.
-By developing a system to override GPT's responses when necessary, we can improve the overall user experience and trustworthiness of AI-driven conversational platforms.

 ### Contributors:
 - Dev: Jess Houghton